-The best-selling perfumes at Sephora: Chanel, Gucci, Lancome and more
+The best-selling perfumes at Sephora: Chanel, Gucci, Lancôme and more

 - These are the best-selling and best-smelling perfumes at Sephora

-- Top-rated picks include scents from Chanel, Gucci, Lancome and more
+- Top-rated picks include scents from Chanel, Gucci, Lancôme and more

 There's nothing like a spritz of your favorite scent for a quick mood boost.
 But how do you find the perfume that's right for you?
-Whether you're searching to find your signature scent or just ready to try something new, these are some of the best-selling perfumes for women at Sephora.
+Whether you're searching for your signature scent or just ready to try something new, these are some of the best-selling perfumes for women at Sephora.

-The most popular picks include perfumes from Chanel, Chloe, Gucci, Lancome and more with scents that include notes of vanilla, rose and floral.
-Each of these perfumes has a rating of over 4 stars and more than 100 reviews each at Sephora.
+The most popular picks include perfumes from Chanel, Chloe, Gucci, Lancôme and more, with scents that include notes of vanilla, rose and floral.
+Each of these perfumes has a rating of over 4 stars and more than 100 reviews at Sephora.
 Find your perfect scent here.

 Maison Margiela: Replica Jazz Club